M&M's: Joint marketing campaigns

 In early 2010, M&M's "Bare All" were released as part of a competition in Australia and New Zealand.
 The packages contained ordinary M&Ms, but without colored shells.
 The Bare All confections won the competition and an official website was launched, along with television advertisements.
 In April 2010, M&M's launched a new Pretzel variety.
 In November 2011, Mars released a limited variety for Christmas, M&M's Cinnamon Milk Chocolate.

 About the time the pretzel variety came out, the wrapper designs in the United States were redone from the design used from 2004 to early 2010.

 In 2012, two new dark chocolate flavors were released, Raspberry and Mint.
 Also that year, a white chocolate flavor was released for the Easter season.
 Onward from May 30, 2012, launching from Macau was planned.
 In 2012, the peanut variety was produced in the UK in a limited-edition "Red, White, and Blues only" package, in connection with the country's Diamond Jubilee and 2012 Summer Olympics.
 The "M" remains white on the white candies.

-The commercial advertising for this promotional campaign had Yellow donning various outfits of British stereotypes to try to get into the limited-edition package.
-Similarly, to promote the 2014 FIFA World Cup in the UK, the peanut variety would be produced in a package that contained only green, yellow, and blue confections, to reflect the colors of the flag of Brazil; these were dubbed as limited-edition "Brazilian M&Ms" in the accompanying commercial.
+The commercial advertising for this promotional campaign had Yellow donning outfits of British stereotypes to try to get into the limited-edition package.
+To promote the 2014 FIFA World Cup in the UK, the peanut variety was produced in a package that contained only green, yellow, and blue confections, to reflect the colors of the flag of Brazil.
+These were dubbed as limited-edition "Brazilian M&Ms" in the accompanying commercial.
 "Brazilian M&Ms" were re-released in 2016 to promote the 2016 Summer Olympics, but were available in both Chocolate and Peanut.

 In 2013, the company launched the "Better with M" campaign that included cause-related marketing.
 The campaign worked with Habitat for Humanity and encouraged fans to use a Facebook app to volunteer at the various sites where the homes were being built.
 The advertising campaign was one of the largest that Mars had ever executed.
 The 2013 "America Better With M" initiative sought to provide money directly to Habitat for Humanity through offering limited versions of the candy in red, white, and blue.

 Since 1988, specially designed packages of red, white, and blue Presidential M&M's have been given as souvenirs to guests of presidents of the United States.
 One side of the box containing the candy features the presidential seal and the signature of the current president; the other side of the box includes an M&M character flying the American flag.
 A common misconception exists that every candy handed out at the White House is stamped with the presidential seal.
 However, some U.S. embassies around the world do give out M&Ms stamped individually with the seal of the United States.

 M&M's World specialty shops have been established in some locations, including Las Vegas, Orlando, New York, London, and Shanghai.

 Several M&Ms-themed video games have been created.
 The first was M&M's The Lost Formulas, released on September 28, 2000.